evanca/quick-portfolio/projects/dance/dance2.md

 - B1.
 Final prototype used allocentric piezoelectric sensors to detect movement and location data.
 - B2.
 Initial prototype used egocentric accelerometer/gyroscope/magnetometer sensors worn by performers.

-C: Music designed to sound like it was being created by the performers movements on stage.
+C: Music designed to sound like it was being created by the performers' movements on stage.
 - C1.
 Final prototype made clear link between movements and sounds.
 - C2.
 Initial prototypes did not have clear link between movement and sound.